Sparse PCA: A New Scalable Estimator Based On Integer Programming: Statistical Properties

-where, recall $S(\tilde{u})$ is the support of $\tilde{u}$. \item[(A3)] We have $n\gtrsim s^2\log p$. \end{enumerate} Let $\hat{z}$ be as defined in Theorem~\ref{reg_thm} and $\hat{B}$ as defined in~\eqref{defn-hatB}.
+Theorem \ref{Bestconst} (for proof see Appendix~\ref{appendix:c}) presents an error bound in estimating $B^*$ by $\hat{B}$. \begin{thm} Let $\tilde{\beta}$ be as defined in Theorem~\ref{reg_thm} and $B^*$ be defined in \eqref{bstardef}.
+Suppose Assumptions~\ref{gdtsrassumption} to~\ref{beta_min_assum} hold true.
+Moreover, assume $n\gtrsim s^2\log p$.
+Let $\hat{z}$ be as defined in Theorem~\ref{reg_thm} and $\hat{B}$ as defined in~\eqref{defn-hatB}.
 Then with high probability\footnote{See~\eqref{probexp} for the exact probability expression. } we have (i) The supports of $\hat{z}$ and $\tilde{u}$ are the same, that is $S(\hat{z})=S(\tilde{u})$; and (ii) $\|\hat{B}-B^*\|_F^2\lesssim (s^2/n)\log(p/s).$ \end{thm} In light of Theorem~\ref{Bestconst}, $\hat{B}$ is close to $B^*$.
-Furthermore, as $u^*$ is the leading left singular vector of $B^*$, the leading singular vector of $\hat{B}$ should be close to $u^*$ (assuming of course, a separation between the first and second leading singular values of $B^*$)---see for example,~\citet[Chapter~V]{stewart1990matrix} and \citet{wedin1972perturbation} for basic results on the perturbation theory of eigenvectors.
+Furthermore, as $u^*$ is the leading left singular vector of $B^*$, the leading singular vector of $\hat{B}$ should be close to $u^*$ (assuming of course, a separation between the first and second leading singular values of $B^*$)---see for example,~\cite[Chapter~V]{stewart1990matrix} and \cite{wedin1972perturbation} for basic results on the perturbation theory of eigenvectors.
 This leads to the following result. \begin{cro} Suppose $\hat{u}$ is the leading left singular vector of $\hat{B}$ from Theorem \ref{Bestconst}.
+Moreover, assume

+where $\sigma_{\max,2}(B^*)$ denotes the second largest singular value of $B^*$.
 Then, under the assumptions of Theorem \ref{Bestconst}, with high probability\footref{probfootnote} we have that

 \end{cro}